imzqqq/chat/shared/desktop/element-web/README.md

 Other options for running as a desktop app:

-* @asdf:chat.dingshunyu.top points out that you can use nativefier and it just works(tm)
+* @asdf:chat.imzqqq.top points out that you can use nativefier and it just works(tm)

 ```bash
 yarn global add nativefier